 Hello, and welcome to episode 41 of the Positive Leadership Movement podcast.
 I'm your host, Alex Bratty.
 I'm really excited about today's show because we're going to be talking about the power of connection.
 If you're a longtime listener, you'll know that we've discussed how important it is to cultivate high-quality connections in your life, and of course, in the workplace.

 That's why I'm so thrilled to have James Sinclair with us today because his company is built on this exact premise, that's there's power in high-quality networks and connections.
 But it has a really interesting twist.
 He's suggesting that we should invest in connections even when we leave an organization or when others that work for us or work with us leave the organization.
 Are you intrigued?
 I sure am.

 So, let me tell you a little bit about James, and then we'll jump into our conversation.
-James Sinclair is the Chief Executive and co-founder of EnterpriseAlumni, the market leading alumni and retiree engagement platform.
+James Sinclair is the Principal and co-founder of EnterpriseAlumni, the market leading alumni and retiree engagement platform.
 Their software powers the corporate alumni networks of the world's largest companies, leveraging this vast, untapped pool of people for talent, sales, marketing, and community.
 He has a background in large enterprise innovation.
 Having worked for companies including IBM, SAP and EDS.
 Outside of his day job, he contributes to media on the future of work, large enterprise innovation and entrepreneurship.
 Welcome, James.
 It's so great to have you on the show.

 James Sinclair (02:17):